villanuevawill/soundboard/README.md

 It is in very early stages of development.
 Your input and patience is appreciated.

-This app uses the web audio API to synthesize sounds.
+This library uses the web audio API to synthesize sounds.
 The code includes synthesized sounds for the following instruments:

 1. Organ
 2. Piano